matplotlib/governance/governance.md

 D. Hunter.
 Shortly before his passing in 2012, leadership was transferred to Michael Droettboom, who later invited Thomas Caswell as a co-lead.
-Additional leadership has also been provided by a subset of Contributors, called Core Developers, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project repositories.
-In general all Project decisions are made through consensus among the Core Developers with input from the Community.
+Additional leadership has also been provided by a subset of Contributors, called Developers, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project repositories.
+In general all Project decisions are made through consensus among the Developers with input from the Community.

 While this approach has served us well, as the Project grows and faces